-Shawna has found a great therapy in clay upon her discharge from the military.
-Her love of making functional pottery (coffee mugs and bowls) transitioned into an immense passion for sculpting.
-With her hands in clay bringing her imagination to life in 3D, nothing else matters; not the pain, the emotional turmoil, the frustration… none of it.
-It all goes away, and she is at peace.
-Her current project is a series of sculptures that center around jobs animals had during various historical conflicts – “Animals of War”.
-You can see the different sculptures she’s made in this series by visiting the PORTFOLIO.
+I found a great therapy in clay upon my discharge from the military in 2011.
+My initial love of making functional pottery (coffee mugs and bowls) transitioned into an immense passion for sculpting.
+With my hands in clay bringing my imagination to life in 3D, nothing else matters; not the pain, the emotional turmoil, the frustration… none of it.
+It all goes away, and I am at peace.
+I’m currently working on a series of sculptures that center around jobs animals had during various historical conflicts – “Animals of War”.
+You can see the different sculptures I’ve made in this series by visiting the PORTFOLIO.

-Once Shawna realized just HOW therapeutic and Cathartic the Simple Act of Creating Can Be, she has made sharing this revelation a large part of her artistic practice.
-She donates her time and leads/teaches and art tile class at the Travis Mills Foundation – a place for severely wounded Veterans and their families to enjoy a week of pampering without having to worry about accessibility.
-When the opportunity presents itself, Shawna explains the benefits of how much just the simple act of creating can help ANYONE overcome and cope with adversity in their own lives.
+Once I realized just HOW therapeutic and Cathartic the Simple Act of Creating Can Be, I have made sharing this revelation a large part of my artistic practice.
+I donate my time and lead/teach an art tile class at the Travis Mills Foundation – a place for severely wounded Veterans and their families to enjoy a week of pampering without having to worry about accessibility.
+When the opportunity presents itself, I happily explain the benefits of how much the simple act of creating can help ANYONE overcome and cope with adversity in their own lives.

-In summer of 2017, she finally received a working diagnosis of Myasthenia Gravis – a neuromuscular autoimmune disease.
+In summer of 2017, after YEARS of not knowing why my legs were so weak that I needed a variety of mobility aids, I finally received a working diagnosis of Myasthenia Gravis – a neuromuscular autoimmune disease.
 There is no cure, but lifestyle changes and treatments can provide a livable life.
-In addition to MG, she also has to work around/through a seizure disorder, cervical dystonia, peripheral neuropathy, a hypermobility disorder, degenerative disc disease, “brain fog”, and PTSD.
+In addition to MG, I work around/through a seizure disorder, cervical dystonia, peripheral neuropathy, a hypermobility disorder, degenerative disc disease, and PTSD.

-She continues to strive and push forward every day, always looking for that silver lining and the upside to any/every situation.
-The eternal optimist – that’s Shawna!
+Every day I continue to push forward.
+Putting one foot in front of the other (or pushing the wheels in my wheelchair), I am always looking for that silver lining and the upside to any/every situation.
+The eternal optimist – that’s me!